MatrixManAtYrService/htty/agent-primers/packaging.md

 # Packaging Architecture

-## 🏗️ Build System Overview
+## Build System Overview

-This project uses a sophisticated Nix-based build system that creates a DAG (Directed Acyclic Graph) of packages.
+This project uses a Nix-based build system that creates a DAG (Directed Acyclic Graph) of packages.
 Each package serves different use cases, and users can build any package along this chain depending on their needs.

-## 📊 Dependency Structure
+## Dependency Structure

 ### Nix Packages